dewski/open-rails-partial-chrome-extension/README.md

 ![build](https://github.com/dewski/open-rails-partial-chrome-extension/workflows/build/badge.svg)

-Open any Rails partial, action, [ViewComponent](https://viewcomponent.org/), or layout directly from the browser by right clicking on any element on the page in your editor of choice.
-This extension will list the hierarchy of partials, actions, [ViewComponents](https://viewcomponent.org/), and layouts that were rendered for the element you inspected starting with the file that contains the element you clicked on.
+Open the nearest Rails partial, action, [ViewComponent](https://viewcomponent.org/), or layout file containing a given element on the page in your editor of choice directly from the browser by inspecting an element.
+This extension will list all of the parent views that were rendered in the process so you can choose which file you'd like to open.

 Install the [Chrome Extension](https://chrome.google.com/webstore/detail/open-rails-partial/njkledhjbnnemkphdnodpiodmnhkgdlc).